Mount Taylor Nature Reserve

 Ecosystems in this reserve

 Mount Taylor is one of a number of nature reserves that form a large forested-woodland area in south Canberra.
 Woodland is the dominant ecosystem in the reserve.
 The nationally endangered Yellow Box-Blakely’s Red Gum Grassy Woodland is found on the lower western slopes.
-This woodland is part of a much larger area that ranged from northern NSW down to Victoria.
+This woodland is part of a much larger area of this ecological community that once ranged from northern NSW down to Victoria.
 A large area of Apple Box Woodland occurs on the southern slope.
 Other tree species include:

 - Scribbly Gum (E. rossii)